 Ethernet cables

-For internet connections with more than 100 Mbit/s, all computers and network devices must have 1 Gbit/s-interfaces.
+For internet connections with more than 100 Mbps, all computers and network devices must have 1 Gbps interfaces.
 Gbit-capable wiring is necessary as well.
-If you have any older Ethernet cables with only four wires installed, your devices will only activate 100 Mbit/s connections, even if the two terminals have 1 Gbit/s interfaces.
+If you have any older Ethernet cables with only four wires installed, your devices will only activate 100 Mbps connections, even if the two terminals have 1 Gbps interfaces.